 The underlying question here is:

-Is concept and imagination more important, or art combined with discipline and science?
+Is concept and imagination more important (painting and sculpture), or art combined with discipline and science (architecture and digital)?

 -Construction and remodeling